 - Log into your Moodle account using your MSVU username and password.

-- Start in any order.
+- Click on any section to get started.
 It’s an asynchronous program, so you decide when you want to complete each section.

 - Go through the lessons and apply what you’ve learned in the interactive activities and Check Your Knowledge questions.